The Mortgage Industry & VantageScore

 Mortgage Backed Security Analysis

-The VantageScore model is often used in loan-level valuation analyses for previously issued mortgage-backed securities.
+The VantageScore model is often used in loan-level valuation analyses for previously issued residential mortgage-backed securities.

 Want to Learn More About VantageScore Implementation for Your Business?